Famous people from Alabama

 The Yellowhammer State is home to many well-known activists, musicians, athletes, and actors.
-Thanks to our news partners at AL.com, here is a list of some of the most famous people from Alabama.
+Our news partners at AL.com complied a list of some of the most famous people from Alabama.
 For the full list, click here.

 Hank Willams from Butler County